 Oatcakes can also be dipped in chocolate.
 And, yes, they can even find their way onto an afternoon tea table because they taste especially good with a fine cup of tea.
-In fact, I served them at my Tartan Day Afternoon Tea this year.
+In fact, I served them at a Tartan Day Afternoon Tea .

 1 cup white sugar

 Preheat oven to 350°.
 Line baking sheets with parchment paper.

 Add eggs, one at a time, beating well after each addition.
 Blend in vanilla.